 The same goes for the morning.
 Waking up to a familiar routine can help to quiet the alarm sounded by your anxiety.
 For example, do your best to get up at the same time each day, and take a few minutes before you get out of bed to do some deep breathing.
 (Keep scrolling to learn what we mean.)

 Breathe.
 It's the age-old solution to feelings of heightened anxiety, offered by everyone from your mother to your yoga teacher.
+Deep breathing activates your parasympathetic response that allows the brain to to manage the anxiety better, by allowing the amygdala to be more receptive.
 According to Wolkin, there's some serious truth in it: She practices early-morning deep breathing herself.